 Utilities are an alligator.
 In other words, they’re downright ugly in Tallahassee, where electric bills for many tenants run as high as $300 during the hottest months of the year (May through September).
 So when you’re calculating your renting budget, be sure to account for expenses like A/C, cable, water, trash, sewer, and phone bills, which often combine to cost more than $500 monthly.

-**Scope it out.
-Especially in the areas of town dominated by college students, apartments turn over frequently, and property managers don’t always have the chance to do an in-depth inspection of a unit before it goes back on the market.
+Scope it out.
+Apartments turn over frequently, and property managers don’t always have the chance to do an in-depth inspection of a unit before it goes back on the market.
 So be sure to give your new pad the white-glove treatment before you settle in: Check the pipes, faucets, and sinks for leaks and drips and make sure the water pressure is up to par; examine the windows, walls, and doors for chips, cracks, and other deficiencies; make sure your appliances, showers, and toilets function properly.
-And, perhaps most importantly, make sure you’ve set up a primo area in your new pad to watch the Seminoles’ footballers roll over the rest of the ACC …

 And now, bold apartment hunter, you’re all set to start your search for the perfect pad.
 So welcome to the Sunshine State, and happy hunting!

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Tallahassee.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.